jaypmorgan/cern-root-mode/README.md

 There are only a few variables provided by the package:

-- **root-filepath** -- this is the absolute/relative path to the root executable.
+- **root-filepath** -- (string, default `""`) this is the
+  absolute/relative path to the root executable.
 This could be left as the default "root" value if ROOT is available on your $PATH.
-- **root-command-option** -- these are the command line options used when starting ROOT.
+- **root-command-option** -- (string, default `""`) these are the
+  command line options used when starting ROOT.
 By default there are no options.
-- **root-prompt-regex** -- this is the regular expression used to find the input prompt of the ROOT REPL.
+- **root-prompt-regex** -- (string, default `"\\[[0-9;^k]+m?"`) this
+  is the regular expression used to find the input prompt of the ROOT REPL.
 If there is a customised prompt, this will need to be updated to suit the customisation.
+- **root-buffer-name** -- (string, default `"*ROOT*"`) what to call the ROOT repl buffer when it starts.
+This could be left as the default `*ROOT*`, but its there for you to modify as you please.
+- **root-terminal-backend** -- (symbol, default `'terminal`) the terminal emulator to run the ROOT instance in.
+There are only two current defined [`vterm`, `inferior`].
+By default, the terminal backend is set to `inferior`.
+Though, there is still some issues in getting the auto-complete to work correctly.
+If you really need auto-complete, I would recommend switching the backend to `'vterm` (requires you've already installed vterm).

 ## Using the package